 So lets start and know them step by step.

-Meaning Of IPO?
+What Is The Meaning Of IPO?

 Initial Public Offering (IPO) is a process through which any company initially(first time) offers shares to all investors (institutional or big investors, retail investors(common people).
 Through IPO, a company is actually letting common investors to be part of their company through investing their individual money.